LeverEdge-Labs/aave-leverage/README.md

 $$leverage = 5$$

 The max theoretical leverage for a long trade using the liquidity of Aave V3 is 5x.
-The reason for this is that if the maximum ratio of the user’s initial liquidity and the maximum a user can deposit to Aave using their initial liquidity and be able to return the flash loan is 1:5.
+The reason for this is that the maximum ratio of the user’s initial liquidity, and the maximum a user can deposit to Aave using their initial liquidity plus the flashloan, and be able to return the flash loan is: 1:5.

 The max theoretical leverage for a short trade trade using the liquidity of Aave V3 is 4x.
-The reason for this is that if the maximum ratio of the user’s initial liquidity and the maximum a user can borrow from Aave using their initial liquidity and still be able to return the flash loan is 1:4.
+The reason for this is that the maximum ratio of the user’s initial liquidity, and the maximum a user can borrow from Aave using their initial liquidity plus the flashloan, and be able to return the flash loan is: 1:4.

 *The formula above does not include the 0.09% fee for flash loans and interest payments from Aave V3, nor the 0.05% or 0.3% fee for swaps on Uniswap (depending on the pool used).*